bdnorris/DES-340/lectures/lecture05-html-elements-and-attributes.md

 The main generic tag is a `<div>` for "division."
 It has no default styling.
 When in doubt, use a `<div>`.

+Divs are also good for when you want to hold some text, but you don't want to use a `<p>` or a heading.

 ### section

 > The section element represents a generic section of a document or application.
 A section, in this context, is a thematic grouping of content.
 Each section should be identified, typically by including a heading (h1-h6 element) as a child of the section element.